On the Stability and Gelfand Property of Symmetric Pairs: Open Orbits in Parabolic Quotients

-Let $P = MU^+$ be the Levi decomposition of $P$ corresponding to $A$, i.e. $M = Z_G(A)$ and $U^+$ is the unipotent radical of $P$.
+Let $P = MU^+$ be the Levi decomposition of $P$ corresponding to $A$ for which Then $M = Z_G(A)$ and $U^+$ is the unipotent radical of $P$.
 Let $U^-$ be the unipotent radical of the opposite parabolic subgroup of $G$ containing $A$.
-Let $K$ denote the Killing form of $\mathfrak{g}$.
-Then, with respect to $K$, we have
+Let $<,>$ denote the Killing form of $\mathfrak{g}$.
+With respect to $<,>$, we have

 and therefore